mattermost/docs/source/help/messaging/sending-messages.rst

 Your System Admin can disable the **Delete** feature.

 .. note::
-  Restricting editing and deleting messages is currently available in Mattermost Enterprise Edition E20.
+  The restriction of editing and deleting messages is currently available in Mattermost Enterprise Edition E20.

 Linking to Messages
 --------------------